strimzi/proposals/062-support-tiered-storage.md

 The RSM config only supports custom type.
 The config allows users to specify the RSM class information.

-Because the `RemoteStorageManager` dependency is provided by Kafka plugin, the implementation could vary case by case.
-It’s important to allow user to pass in additional configuration values within the supplied prefix range.
+Because the `RemoteStorageManager` dependency is provided by a Kafka plugin, the implementation could vary case by case.
+It’s important to allow users to pass in additional configuration values within the supplied prefix range.
 The custom configuration can be supplied via  `spec.kafka.config` with the predefined prefix.

 ### RemoteLogMetadataManager (RLMM)

-For simplicity, the proposal doesn't add customization for RemoteLogMetadataManager.
+For simplicity, the proposal doesn't add customization for `RemoteLogMetadataManager`.
 If tiered storage is enabled, the default implementation using `TopicBasedRemoteLogMetadataManager` will be used, and corresponding configuration will be appended.

 The Strimzi Cluster Operator will automatically configure any required configurations for the RLMM such as the basic thread pool configs required to create the internal Kafka client and talk to the brokers.